jkenlooper/pixsaw/README.md

 ## Usage

-Running the `pixsaw.py` script will show some help.
+Running the `pixsaw` script will show some help.
 It basically needs a path to a directory to store the generated files, an image that shows where to cut, and the image that should be cut into pieces.